Social Icons

 Directed by Ken Scott

-Delivery Man is not pathetic a film it is just too dull for you to fully appreciate the idea the writer was trying to pass across.
-Delivery man is a remake of a 2011 Canadian film (which was also directed by Ken Scott) Starbuck, somehow the idea of a man wanking (masturbating) and fathering over 500 children as a result of his trip to the fertility clinic came out more disgusting than it was meant to be moving.
+Delivery Man isn’t a pathetic film—it’s just too dull for you to fully appreciate the idea the writer was trying to convey.
+Delivery Man is a remake of the 2011 Canadian film Starbuck (which was also directed by Ken Scott).
+Somehow, the idea of a man fathering over 500 children as a result of his frequent trips to a fertility clinic came off as more disgusting than moving.

-Vince Vaughn is my man any day, but his latest movies have all been a drag, his attempt though is far better than the crap that Adam Sandler has been doing lately, but I just wish that Vaughn will just get a break and get it soon because if he continues like this, I will probably stop watching his movies, same way I have stopped watching Sandler.
+Vince Vaughn is my guy any day, but his recent movies have all been a drag.
+His effort here is still better than the crap Adam Sandler has been putting out lately, but I really wish Vaughn would catch a break—and soon.
+If he keeps this up, I’ll probably stop watching his movies, just like I’ve stopped watching Sandler’s.

-The last good movie that I have seen Vaughn in was way back on 2007, where he played Fred Claus in a movie of the same name (Fred Claus).
+The last good movie I saw Vaughn in was way back in 2007, when he played Fred Claus in the movie of the same name (Fred Claus).
+Before Delivery Man, the last movie I saw him in was The Internship (2013), which was also dull and felt more like a Google ad than an actual movie.

-The movie is about David Wozniak (Vince Vaughn), who visited the fertility clinic and gave sperm for money over 600 times, his sperm was in high demand; actually his profile was in high demand and his sperm was used in over 500 women who then conceived and now David is the father of more than 500 children.
-These children then came together and decided to do what it takes to discover who their father is, as the confidentiality agreement David signed with the clinic made it hard for the children to find him.
+The movie follows David Wozniak (Vince Vaughn), who visited a fertility clinic and donated sperm for money over 600 times.
+His sperm was in high demand—actually, his profile was in high demand—and his donations were used by over 500 women, resulting in more than 500 children.
+These kids eventually banded together to find out who their father was, but the confidentiality agreement David signed with the clinic made it nearly impossible for them to track him down.

-But he looked up his children and visited them at different times, keeping his identity a secret and acting like their guardian angel.
+However, David secretly looked up his children and visited them at different times, keeping his identity hidden and acting like their guardian angel.

-In the end, even Vince Vaughn cool and calmness could not save the day in this movie and I will not advise anyone to waste even a dime to see this movie, your money can be better spent elsewhere.
+In the end, even Vince Vaughn’s cool and calm demeanor couldn’t save this movie.
+I wouldn’t advise anyone to waste even a dime on it—your money can be better spent elsewhere.

 0 comments: